Purpose

 - The

-WITH PARSER {SPACE | NGRAM | BENG | IK}clause can be specified only when you create a full-text index.
+WITH PARSER {SPACE | NGRAM | BENG | IK}clause can only be used when creating a full-text index.

 Syntax